Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 Successes

-Forth Valley is on the list of Top Recruiters for 2025 as well as a Top Recruiter overall, as part of this international, multicentre study!
-Huge thanks to all staff in the Cardiology department for their support of the study.
-Most importantly, massive thanks to the patients who volunteer their time and experience to this important research – we are so grateful for your participation!
+Forth Valley is on the list of Top Recruiters for 2025 as well as a top recruiter overall, as part of this international, multicentre study.
+Huge thanks to all staff in the Cardiology Department for their support and the many patients who volunteer their time and experience to participate in this important research.

 Diabetes can cause damage to the small blood vessels at the back of the eye, a condition called diabetic retinopathy.
 Diabetic retinopathy is one of the leading causes of blindness in adults of working age, and it is one of the top five causes of visual loss worldwide (and the only major cause to increase in recent decades).